 - Egg (usually quite soft)

-Tip: if you're new to cooking with tofu, start with extra-firm tofu as it's easier to work with.
-Soft tofus can be a nightmare to stir-fry...
+Tip: if you're new to cooking tofu dishes, start with extra-firm tofu as it's easier to work with.
+Soft tofus can be a nightmare to stir-fry... for the best selection of various tofu, go to Asian grocery stores!

 🥚 Egg Tofu